ComActivate: Enabling Community Action for Energy Sufficiency

 ComActivate responds to growing levels of energy poverty across the EU, especially in the Central and Eastern European (CEE) region, by addressing the poor energy efficiency of buildings as a major driver of energy poverty, and as a driver of climate change.

-ComActivate will be implemented in three municipalities in three countries: Burgas in Bulgaria, Józsefváros in Hungary and Kaišiadorys in Lithuania.
+ComActivate is being implemented in four municipalities in three countries: Burgas in Bulgaria, Józsefváros in Hungary, and Kaišiadorys and Elektrėnai in Lithuania.
 These countries are situated in different regions of Europe facing different climatic challenges, yet they have similar characteristics due to their shared Socialist history and the large privatisation of the housing stock in the 1990s.

 Around 60% of people in CEE live in Multi-Family Apartment Buildings (MFABs) and the social, technical, legislative, and financial challenges to renovate such buildings are very complex, especially when it comes to renewable energies.
-ComActivate will develop, demonstrate and advocate solutions for MFABs that reduce energy poverty, enhance energy security, and bring building emissions in line with climate targets (near complete decarbonisation by 2050) through:
+ComActivate is developing, demonstrating and advocating for solutions for MFABs that reduce energy poverty, enhance energy security, and bring building emissions in line with climate targets (near complete decarbonisation by 2050) through:

-1. Institutionalizing resource centres: Local resource centres will serve as hubs for engaging with energy poor communities and facilitating agreements within Homeowner Associations.
+1. Institutionalising resource centres: Local resource centres (also called one-stop shops) will serve as hubs for engaging with energy poor communities and facilitating agreements within Homeowner Associations.

-2. Developing Neighbourhood Energy Sufficiency Roadmaps: These roadmaps will address the complexities of renewable energies for multi-family apartment buildings, ensuring energy needs are met while advancing poverty alleviation and climate neutrality goals.
+2. Developing Neighbourhood Energy Sufficiency Roadmaps: These roadmaps will address the complexities of renewable energies for MFABs, ensuring energy needs are met while advancing poverty alleviation and climate neutrality goals.

-3. Building capacity and raising awareness: ComActivate will empower managers of homeowners associations with the knowledge and skills needed for energy-efficient renovations while raising awareness about the benefits of such initiatives within local communities.
+3. Building capacity and raising awareness: ComActivate will empower managers of Homeowner Associations with the knowledge and skills needed for energy-efficient renovations while raising awareness about the benefits of such initiatives within local communities.

 4. Establishing policy and investment dialogues: By fostering multi-stakeholder dialogues at both the national and EU levels, ComActivate aims to ensure the sustainability of resources centres and the successful implementation of Neighbourhood Energy Sufficiency Roadmaps.